LinkedIn Prospecting: The 2023 Full Guide [+19 Best Strategies]

 Suggested groups, group filters, Sales Navigator filters

-Take full advantage of free & paid InMails
+4. Take full advantage of free & paid InMails

-LinkedIn InMail is a direct private message to or from a LinkedIn member who is not part of your network.
+LinkedIn InMail message is a direct private message to or from a LinkedIn member who is not part of your network.
 LinkedIn members that are not part of your network can be your 2nd or 3rd-degree connections.

-The People Also Viewed feature
+5. The People Also Viewed feature

-The People You May Know feature
+6. The People You May Know feature

 People you may know section LinkedIn

-Check your prospects’ Contact Info
+7. Check your prospects’ Contact Info

 “Contact info” can contain your prospects’ business email, private email, phone number, company website, and LinkedIn profile URL.
 However, not all of this information has to be filled out.
-It is up to the LinkedIn profile owner.

 In this case, we see our lead’s business email, company website, and even phone number.